Frequently asked questions about the OpenCDN initiative

 OpenCDN will not be legally constituted as a separate entity from NIC.br.
 OpenCDN is an initiative of NIC.br.

-The Brazilian Network Information Center, NIC.br was created to implement the decisions and projects designed by the Brazilin Internet Steering Committee, CGI.br, which is responsible for the coordination and integration of all Internet service initiatives in the country.
+The Brazilian Network Information Center, NIC.br was created to implement the decisions and projects designed by the Brazilian Internet Steering Committee, CGI.br, which is responsible for the coordination and integration of all Internet service initiatives in the country.

 NIC.br is the executive arm of the CGI.br.
 Its mission involves certain rights and obligations, which include: